alexeyinkin/eb-1a/2-petition/README.md

 I had the screenshots made before that but decided to not use them to not give an officer a pretext to issue an RFE.
-So I had scrapped for what had been preserved in secondary sources.
+So I scrapped what had been preserved in secondary sources.

 News outlets
 [preserved](https://rsv.ru/news/1/2581/)